jandul/NCA/README.md

 ## Downloads
 Downloads will be available via the landing page under **Extra’s**.

-Available and planned:
+Available and planned resources:
 - Quick Start guide
 - Additional R code
-  - R scripts in book (partly available)
+  - R script in book (partly available)
   - Demonstration NCA
-  - Combining NCA with regression (NERT)
+  - NCA with regression
-  - Combining NCA with QCA (NEST)
+  - NCA with QCA
-  - Combining NCA with SEM (script, helper functions, BIPMA)
+  - NCA with SEM
 - SCoRe checklist

-## How to download (once available)
+## How to download
 1. Open: https://jandul.github.io/NCA/
 2. Go to **Extra’s**
 3. Click the item you want (e.g., **R scripts for book R code**)